LarsenClose/courseManagementSystem/README.md

 - [X] Bug in gui creation of a course, not recognizing existing state of department
 - [ ] Autocomplete functionality
 - [x] Add to seeds verbosity for trying search cases

+- [x] added validations to every model.
+Basic rules thus far, fields which can be are limited to number_field and collection_select

+> Add a search for each index page.

+- [x] added a seach to each model which will search through all of the models relations which must be given at creation, either through declaration or relationship type.
+To be explicit the search function is added to each **Model** and is defined within the model Class for each.